macvaz/modern-data-stack/README.md

 # Modern data stack

-Minimal example integrating different open-source technologies in order to create a working **open data lakehouse solution**.
-The open table format used is **Apache Iceberg** and the technologies used are:
+Minimal example integrating different open-source technologies in order to create a working **open data lakehouse solution based on Apache Iceberg**.
+The technologies used are:

 - **Trino**: v443 - http://localhost:8080
 - **MinIO**: v2023.08.23 - http://localhost:9000